Are you a software engineer,

 Which models does it support?

 Claude, GPT, Gemini, and local models via Ollama.
-You choose per work area and can switch at any time without changing extension code — so different fronts can run on different providers at once.
+You choose per workspace and can switch at any time without changing extension code, so different fronts can run on different providers at once.

 Can I use it yet?